14 Combined Loads

 Figure 14.1: To maintain generality, we will use V to denote the vertical axis of the cross-section, H to denote the horizontal axis of the cross-section, and L to denote the longitudinal axis of the body based on the cross-section of interest.

 These directions could change from point to point depending on the location of the point and the geometry of the body.
 For example, consider the structure in Figure 14.2 with the x, y, z axes oriented at the origin as shown.
 If we want to examine point P on the structure, we make a vertical cut at point P. The direction normal to the cut surface is the x-direction, so the x axis is the longitudinal axis.
-When you view the cut surface looking down the x-axis, you see the y and z axes on the cross-section, so those are the cross-sectional axes.

 Figure 14.2: The longitudinal (L), horizontal (H), and vertical (V) axes depend on how the axes are arranged globally for the structure as well as the specific location of the point in question.